AdrienVannson/doreisa-internship/report/report.typ

 In particular, a Dask array is a distributed implementation of numpy arrays.
 It is composed of several chunks, each chunk being represented as a numpy array.
 Performing computations on such a graph produces a task graph that can be executed in a distributed manner, hiding all the complexity from the final user.

-Unfortunately, Dask suffer from several limitations that have an impact on performance: data can't be shared between workers on the same node without a copy, and the centralized scheduler can become a bottleneck in very large-scale computations.
+Unfortunately, Dask suffer from several limitations that have an impact on performance:
+  - Data can't be shared between workers without a copy, even when the workers are running on the same node.
+  - Dask's scheduler is centralized, and can become a bottleneck in very large-scale computations.
+According to Dask's documentation @dask-actors-motivation, it can handle at most around 4000 tasks per second.

 === Ray

+See @exoshuffle

 === Dask-on-Ray